jmdevita/parcel-ha/README.md

-Parcel Integration for Home Assistant
+Parcel App Integration for Home Assistant
 =====================================

-This is an unofficial integration for Home Assistant that allows you to track your parcels using the Parcel REST API.
+This is an integration for Home Assistant that allows you to track your parcels using the Parcel REST API.
 This integration fetches the latest shipment data and displays it as a sensor in Home Assistant.
 This requires a pro account, which costs $5/year.

 Features
 --------